sa-mw-dach/manuela/docs/BOOTSTRAP.md

 Unless you are using the stormshift environment, create a fork of https://github.com/sa-mw-dach/manuela-dev.git to your GitHub account.
 Each environment should have its own set of repositories, since running the demo will alter the manuela-dev contents during the coding demo and CI/CD runs.

 Then, clone the your manuela-dev repository into your home directory.
-This repo contains everything required to set up the manuela demo.
+This repo is the "in-storyline" repository of the dev team within the manuela demo.
 You can choose a different directory, but the subsequent docs assume it to reside in ~/manuela-dev .

 ```bash
 cd ~